normalize/mz/README.md

-# MDZ - Modernize node.js
+# MZ - Modernize node.js

 Modernize node.js to current ECMAScript specifications! node.js will not update their API to ES6+ [for a while](https://github.com/joyent/node/issues/7549).